 The District may request additional extensions from the California Community Colleges Chancellor’s Office after the initial 45-day extension.
 The District shall send a copy of the extension request to the Complainant and to a Respondent who is aware of an investigation.
 The Complainant and Respondent may each file a written objection with the California Community Colleges Chancellor’s Office within 5 days of receipt.

+The extension of time provisions described above do not apply to investigations involving an academic employee placed on involuntary paid administrative leave.

 Disclosures to the California Community Colleges Chancellor’s Office